 Iguana image found on the Internet.
-As far as I know, it is not copyright protected.

 My brother, Jim, and I signed up for the "Treasures of Nature" General Tours tour from February 10th to the 19th, 2002.
 It was an introduction to Costa Rica, with visits to the capital, Caribbean coast, rain forest and volcano central region, and Pacific coast.